All right, news roundup and information overload hour 800-941.

 They're dealing with all of the infrastructure issues, all the supply chain issues.

-They're seeing suffering.
+They're seeing what's happening.

 Absolutely.